 Phuket, Thailand is for beach enthusiasts and those who adore the island life.
 Situated on the west coast of Thailand, it is home to some of the country’s most popular beaches as well as a bevvy of markets, restaurants and nightclubs to keep endlessly entertained in.
 Here, one can stay in one of the many Phuket villa rentals, blissfully relax on a turquoise beach and live it up in a vibrant nightlife environment all in one day.
-Here are some of the most interesting places to visit on this darling island:
+Here are some of the most interesting things to do in Phuket:

 Patong Beach is the main tourist hub of the island and the most famous beach resort, and there are plenty of reasons why.
 Not only is the beach gorgeous with people all over the world bathing in the sun in a relaxed atmosphere, there is also plenty of water sports activities to do there, too.
 Lining the beach are plenty of restaurants, bars and markets, making it fairly busy during the day but thriving at night.